 Arthur Benjamin (18 September 1893, Sydney, Australia – 10 April 1960, London) was an Australian and English composer and pianist.

-Benjamin studied at the Royal College of Music in London, and after serving with the air service in World War I, he returned for a brief time to Sydney.
-In 1921, he returned permanently to London, where he worked as a piano soloist and taught at the Royal College of Music.
+With support from hi family, Benjamin began studying music at age none.
+He studied at the Royal College of Music in London with Sir Charles Villiers Stanford, and after serving with the air service in World War I, he returned for a brief time to Sydney.
+In 1921, he returned permanently to London, where he worked as a piano soloist and composer, and taught at the Royal College of Music.
+Benjamin ended his tenure at RCM in 1938, and moved to Vancouver, Canada, where he served as conductor of the new Canadian Broadcasting Corporation Symphony Orchestra.
+He accepted lecturer positions throughout North America, and even completed additional tours throughout England and Australia before a serious illness halted his professional work.

 Benjamin wrote four operas (e.g., A Tale of Two Cities (1950), and Mañana) as well as music for film, beginning in 1934 with The Scarlet Pimpernel.
 He is best known for his Jamaican Rhumba.